 Log into the management console.

-Select Add Storage Location.
-A list is displayed of file shares, except for the appliance’s main file share.
+Select System > Storage Locations.
+A list of file shares is displayed, with the exception of the appliance’s main file share.

 Select Add Storage Location, and enter a Name and Network Path for the new location.